whitewhidow/quest-sideloader-linux/README.md

 aapt is OPTIONAL (`sudo apt-get install -y aapt1`      or get it from https://androidaapt.com/ )

-Linux needs udev rules to allow proper access via adb (just once), run the following lines command to add them :
+Linux need a udev rule to allow proper access to the usb device (just once), run the following lines command to add them :

    `sudo ./udev.sh $USER`